FAQ

 What is counselling?

 Counselling is the process where a trained and qualified therapist offers the space and encouragement to explore and develop a deeper understanding of your issues in a safe and confidential environment.
+This can be provided ‘in person’ or via Telehealth.
 The therapist holds your best interests at heart while assisting you to clarify and think through your problems from a different perspective, while respecting your values, lifestyle and choices.
 Together you work towards making decisions or changes that are right for you.
-The counselling ‘space’ is where you can think together to increase your awareness of yourself, your situation, and the choices open to you.
-It will also provide structure and support for you in painful and difficult times.
+The ‘counselling space’ is where you can think together to increase your awareness of yourself, your situation, and the choices open to you.
+It will also provide structure and support for you during painful and difficult times.

 When should I seek counselling?

 There are no hard and fast rules.
-If something is troubling you, it can be worth working through those sticky issues in an objective and supportive environment, as opposed to everyday discussion with family and friends.
-A common concern people express when coming to counselling is that their problem is too trivial or that they may discover that their problems are worse than they first thought.
+If something is troubling you, it can be helpful working through those sticky issues in an objective and supportive environment, and it differs from everyday discussions with family and friends.
+A common concern people express when first coming to counselling, is that their problem is too trivial or that they may discover that their problems are worse than they first thought.
 Mental anguish, like physical pain, is an indicator that you may need help.

 People seek counselling for common issues such as:

-• Depression or feeling isolated, low or fluctuating mood
+- Depression or feeling isolated, low or experiencing fluctuating mood

-• Relationship difficulties at work, home, school or uni
+- Relationship difficulties at work, home, school or university

 How much do I have to pay?